auth0/laravel-auth0/README.md

 })->middleware('auth');
 ```

-You can also require the requestor have specific [permissions](https://auth0.com/docs/manage-users/access-control/rbac) by combining this with Laravel's `can` middleware:
+You can also require the requestor to have specific [permissions](https://auth0.com/docs/manage-users/access-control/rbac)](https://auth0.com/docs/manage-users/access-control/rbac) by combining this with Laravel's `can` middleware:

 ```php
 Route::get('/scope', function () {